VOLTTRON/volttron/examples/StandAloneFileWatcher/README.md

 ## Stand Alone File Watcher example agent

-This python script will listen to the specified files and publish updates to specific topics on the remote instance.
+This python script will listen to the specified files and publish updates to specific topics on a volttron instance.

 Setup:
 1. Make sure volttron instance is running using tcp address.
 Use vcfg command to configure the volttron instance address.